cmbrandt/cxx-fundamentals/2_class_design_special.md

 };
 ```

+By performing a shallow copy on the resource, then multiple `Widget` instances will hold the same pointer.
+The implication of this is that the destructor for each instance will call delete on the same pointer, leading to undefined behavior.

 ## Manual Implementation

+To improve upon this implementation, both the copy constructor and the copy assignment operator perform a deep copy of the resource.
+This eliminates the potential for undefined behavior from the compiler generated operations.

 We explicitly copy the Resource.
 To ensure we do not leak our Resource, we need to explicitly delete the Resource in our copy assignment operation.
 However, by doing this, we are no longer safe against self-assignment.